 Here, you can find a Show button.
 Click on that.
-Now, enter your Windows’ password.
+Now, enter your Windows password.
 Following that, you can find the password right on your screen.

 Use Inspect Element to make browser reveal password

-This is another trick which works for most major browsers.
+This is another trick that works for most major browsers.
 You can use the Inspect Element option in almost all the browsers including Internet Explorer, Chrome, Firefox as well as Microsoft Edge to see the saved password for a particular website.

-To do this, open a log in page of a site like Facebook, Outlook.com, Gmail, etc. Now, right click in the password box and select Inspect Element.
+To do this, open a login page of a site like Facebook, Outlook.com, Gmail, etc. Now, right-click in the password box and select Inspect Element.

 Here, you can find an attribute called type=”password”.

-Double click on it, remove the word, password and write text instead of password.
+Double click on it, remove the word, password and write text instead of the password.
 That means, after editing the line, it should look like this – type=”text”.